-- Advising the Hellenic Ministry of Environment and Energy on negotiations with EU institutions on the remedies in antitrust case on Greek lignite and electricity markets initiated by the European Commission.
+- Advising the Hellenic Ministry of Environment and Energy and PPC on the resolution of the long-running case AT.38700, concerning Greek lignite and electricity markets and remedy commitments.

 Other key lawyers:

-- Advising Centrica on its flexibility services for both regulatory and contractual matters, including its relationships with the relevant energy regulatory authorities at European and national level.
+- Advising Centrica on their flexibility services both on regulatory and contractual matters including its relationships with the relevant regulatory authorities (energy administration, energy regulators) both at European and at national levels.